Accreditation Criteria

 • NIPSA Therapeutic Certification is an evaluative process for schools that describe themselves as therapeutic in nature and that have a component for addressing student needs in addition to that which is seen as traditionally academic.
 These criteria are designed to set high standards of performance in regards to personnel, safety, and quality of care.
 The process includes a comprehensive self-evaluative report by the school, followed by a site visit by a committee of peers in order to experience the school firsthand and to evaluate the accuracy of the report.
 To be recognized for NIPSA Therapeutic Certification a school must also meet, or have previously met, the criteria of NIPSA Academic Accreditation as set forth in the Evaluative Criteria, NIPSA Manual for the Self-Study and must meet the criteria for Special Needs Schools described in Section 14.0 of that document.

-While certification is not a guarantee of positive outcomes, we believe that schools that strive to meet these standards will have more likelihood of success.
+While certification or endorsements are not a guarantee of positive outcomes, we believe that schools that strive to meet these standards will have more likelihood of success